-- The Bible art faculty (and and academic study programme) has been established in cooperation with Icon painters from Latvia, Russia, Sinai and Israel.
-Icon painting at the Academy follows the canon of the Church and is meant mainly for Orthodox believing students.
+- The Bible art faculty was established in cooperation with Icon painters from Latvia, Russia, Sinai and Israel.
+Icon painting at the Academy follows the canon of the Eastern Orthodox Church and is available to all students.

-- The first graduation ceremony at the Academy was held in 1998.
-The unique atmosphere of the day is reflected in words written in the Letter of Appreciation of the State President Mr. Guntis Ulmanis to the Rector of LChrA: „Ministry of your University clearly testifies to successful synthesis of education and Christian faith when we all take part in the rebuilding of our new State.”
+- 1998 – The first graduation ceremony.
+The unique atmosphere of the day is reflected in the Letter of Appreciation of the State President Mr. Guntis Ulmanis to the Rector of the Academy: „Ministry of your University clearly testifies to successful synthesis of education and Christian faith when we all take part in the rebuilding of our new State.”

-- In September 2006 the Academy moved in to the just renovated building in Bulduri by the Riga bay.
-Spacious and comfortable facilities, classrooms, artist’s studios, Academic library, cafe are open for students.
-The Academy is located in the midst of beautiful nature – just a dozen meters from the Baltic Sea shore!
+- September 2006 – the Academy moved to the renovated building at Vienības prospekts 23, Jurmala, in the midst of beautiful nature, just a dozen meters from the Baltic Sea shore!

 - Since 2006 the Academy works under the blessings of HE Metropolitan of the Latvian Orthodox Church Alexander.

-- In 2012 rector of Latvian Christian acaxdemy prof. Skaidrīte Gūtmane, prof. Jānis N. Vējš and assist. prof. Dace Dolace were awarded by the Ministry of Education and Science for excellent achievements in higher education.
+- 2012 – Rector of the Academy prof. Skaidrīte Gūtmane, prof. Jānis N. Vējš and assist. prof. Dace Dolace were awarded by the Ministry of Education and Science for excellent achievements in higher education.

-- In 2013 Latvian Christian academy underwent regular State and European expertise of study directions quality and all study programmes were awarded with accreditation for maximum duration, i.e., 6 years (till 2019).
+- 2013 – Latvian Christian academy underwent regular State and European expertise and assessment of quality of study directions (Visual Arts, Social Welfare and Theology) receiving accreditation for maximum duration 6 years.
 Experts’ evaluated all study programmes as “qualitative, sustainable study opportunities”.

-- Rector of Latvian Christian academy Dr., prof. Skaidrīte Gūtmane has been awarded with the order of Russian Orthodox Church of St Olga (2008) and the order of Latvian Orthodox Church of St John (Pommers) of Riga (2011).
+- Rector of the Academy prof. Skaidrīte Gūtmane was awarded with the order of Russian Orthodox Church of St Olga (2008) and the order of Latvian Orthodox Church of St John (Pommers) of Riga (2011).

-- Diploma issued by LChrA was awarded with the quality hallmark of the European Commision executive agency EACEA (Diploma Supplement Quality Label) (2014).
+- Diploma issued by the Academy was awarded with the quality hallmark of the European Commision executive agency EACEA (Diploma Supplement Quality Label) (2014).
 The decision was made following criteria prescribed by the document “ECTS DS Guidelines for applicants”.

 - Latvian Christian academy was awarded with prestigious prize “Spārni 2015” (Wings 2015) as the best among Latvian Universities in the international Erasmus, Comenius, Leonardo da Vinci and Grundtvig projects’ competition organized by the Latvian State Education Development Agency (VIAA), December 2015.